top of page

 Main Zagreb square

 The lower town is home to the "green horseshoe".
 This is a U-shaped route of city squares and green spaces that pass by many of the main attractions.
 After visiting Ban Jelacic Square, head to the art pavillionEstablished in 1898, it is the oldest art gallery in Southeast Europe.
-It does not have a permanent display only housing rotating exhibits and has displayed over 700 exhibits.
+It does not have a permanent display, only housing rotating exhibits.
+It has displayed over 700 exhibits.
 Admission price varies depending on the exhibit.

 Directly in front of the Art pavilion is King Tomislav Square.
 This square commemorates the first king of Croatia who was crowned in 925There is a pretty grassy area to relax and have a rest.
-The Glovni Kolod or main central train station of Zagreb is located at the end on this square.
+The Glovni Kolod, or main central train station of Zagreb, is located at the end of this square.
 This historic building was built in 1892.

 art pavillion